Pulau Sibu: A Secret Getaway Paradise 3 Hours Away From Singapore

 What to do in Pulau Sibu

-Image credit: SAM Cheong
+Image credit: Sam Cheong | Flickr

 Personally, I would suggest that you don’t do anything at all.
 Just relax and hang out at the beautiful white beaches – now that’s a true vacation!

 However, if you’d like to get active, there are numerous beach and water activities that can be arranged with the resort.
 You can play football, beach volleyball, or go for water sports like banana-boating, jet-skiing and of course, diving.
-The Marine Park around Pulau Sibu consists of further 13 islands, and are teeming with beautiful, colourful coral reefs.
+The marine park around Pulau Sibu consists of further 13 islands, and are teeming with beautiful, colourful coral reefs.

 Where to stay in Pulau Sibu